jkobb510/Congress-Chatbot/README.md

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.

-2. Run the script `npm run ingest` to 'ingest' and embed your docs.
+2. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.

 3. Check Pinecone dashboard to verify your namespace and vectors have been added.